Keyboard shortcuts

 Multi-Raft

 The typical usage of the Raft algorithm is to implement a distributed key-value store.
 However, naive implementation will suffer from scalability issues due to the seriality of the algorithm.
-Let's consider putting (k1,v1) and (k2,v2) in the data store, naive implementation can't handle these two concurrently because the operations are serialized.
+Let’s consider putting (k1,v1) and (k2,v2) in the data store, naive implementation can’t handle these two concurrently because the all write operations are serialized.

-sorock implements in-process multi-raft.
+Sorock implements in-process multi-raft.
 As the name implies, sorock allows you to place multiple Raft processes in a single gRPC server process.
 These Raft processes can form a Raft cluster on independent shards.

 Heartbeat Multiplexing